 The Company has a long-term four-pronged business strategy that focuses on the acquisition, leasing and management, redevelopment and development of regional town centers.
-Although fundamentals at the Centers continued to improve during 2021 and into the first quarter of 2022, the Company expects that the COVID-19 pandemic, including the emergence of new variants, will continue to negatively impact its results for the remainder of 2022 due, in part, to reduced occupancy relative to pre-COVID levels and additional Anchor closures, among other factors.
+Although fundamentals at the Centers continued to improve during 2021 and into the first half of 2022, the Company expects that its results will continue to be negatively impacted for the remainder of 2022 due, in part, to the continued impact of the COVID-19 pandemic, which has resulted in reduced occupancy relative to pre-COVID levels and additional Anchor closures, among other factors.

 All Centers have been open and operating since October 7, 2020.
 As of the date of this Quarterly Report on Form 10-Q, government-imposed capacity restrictions resulting from COVID-19 have been essentially eliminated across the Company's markets.
-The Company experienced a positive impact to its leasing revenue during the three months ended March 31, 2022 as leasing revenue increased by approximately 9.6%, including joint ventures at the Company's share, compared to the three months ended March 31, 2021.
-This increase was primarily due to (i) increases in percentage rent, which was primarily driven by accelerating tenant sales and (ii) decreases in bad debt reserves and decreases in retroactive rent abatements incurred in the first quarter of 2022 compared to the first quarter of 2021; which were partially offset by decreases in leasing revenue from the Disposition Properties and The Shops at North Bridge, at the Company's share (See "-Dispositions" above).
+The Company experienced a positive impact to its leasing revenue during the three months ended June 30, 2022 as leasing revenue increased by approximately 4.15% compared to the three months ended June 30, 2021.
+This increase includes the joint ventures at the Company's share and excludes the Disposition Properties and The Shops at Northbridge, at the Company's share (See "Dispositions" above).
+This increase was primarily due to decreases in retroactive rent abatements incurred in the second quarter of 2022 compared to the second quarter of 2021 and increases in lease termination income, which were partially offset by decreases in straight-line rent revenue and lower recovery from bad debt reserves compared to the second quarter of 2021.

-Sales and traffic at the Company's Centers continued to improve during the first quarter of 2022 with extremely high customer conversion rates.
-Traffic levels during the first quarter of 2022 continued to range in the mid 90%'s relative to the pre-pandemic first quarter of 2019.
-Comparable tenant sales from spaces less than 10,000 square feet across the portfolio increased by 14.5% and 11.5% relative to the first quarter of 2021 and the pre-COVID sales during the first quarter of 2019, respectively.
-Portfolio tenant sales per square foot for spaces less than 10,000 square feet for the trailing twelve months ended March 31, 2022 were \$843, which is a record high for the Company.
+Sales and traffic at the Company's Centers continued to improve during the second quarter of 2022.
+Traffic levels during the second quarter of 2022 continued to range in the mid 90%'s relative to the pre-pandemic second quarter of 2019 and although the Company experienced high customer conversion rates, sales increased at a more modest pace than the double-digit tenant sales growth from 2021 and early 2022.
+Comparable tenant sales from spaces less than 10,000 square feet across the portfolio increased by 2.2% and 16.8% relative to the second quarter of 2021 and the pre-COVID sales during the second quarter of 2019, respectively.
+Portfolio tenant sales per square foot for spaces less than 10,000 square feet for the trailing twelve months ended June 30, 2022 were \$860, which represents a record high for the Company for the second quarter in a row.

-During the first quarter of 2022, the Company signed 220 leases for approximately 617,000 square feet, compared to 181 leases and 693,000 square feet relative to what was leased during the first quarter of 2021.
-Also during the first quarter of 2022, the Company opened 188,000 square feet of new spaces.
+During the second quarter of 2022, the Company signed 274 new and renewal leases for approximately 1.2 million square feet, compared to 216 leases and 686,000 square feet signed during the second quarter of 2021.

 The Company believes that diversity of use within its tenant base will be a prominent internal growth catalyst at its Centers going forward, as new uses enhance the productivity and diversity of the tenant mix and have the potential to significantly increase customer traffic at the applicable Centers.
-During the quarter ended March 31, 2022, the Company signed deals for new stores with new-to-Macerich portfolio uses for over 103,000 square feet, with another nearly 326,000 square feet of such new-to-Macerich portfolio leases currently in negotiation as of the date of this Quarterly Report on Form 10-Q.
+During the quarter ended June 30, 2022, the Company signed deals for new stores with new-to-Macerich portfolio uses for over 82,000 square feet, with another 279,000 square feet of such new-to-Macerich portfolio leases currently in negotiation as of the date of this Quarterly Report on Form 10-Q.

-As of March 31, 2022, the leased occupancy rate was 91.3%, a 2.8% increase compared to the leased occupancy rate at March 31, 2021 of 88.5%.
+As of June 30, 2022, the leased occupancy rate was 91.8%, a 2.4% increase compared to the leased occupancy rate at June 30, 2021 of 89.4%.